From Spotlight: Your Home’s First Impression. Is It a Good One?

 #2 It Can Cause Serious Structural Damage

-If you paint the exterior brick and moisture trapped in it, "once you go through a freeze-and-thaw cycle, [the brick can] degrade as moisture freezes inside it," Palmer says.
+If you paint the exterior brick and moisture is trapped in it, "once you go through a freeze-and-thaw cycle, [the brick can] degrade as moisture freezes inside it," Palmer says.

 When exterior brick erodes — and if the mortar between the brick erodes — your home's structural integrity is at risk.